Information and Registration

 Registration is not secured until all three steps have been completed.

-Q: My child has never been camping or only gone once or twice.
-Which camp is better for them?A: We recommend Day Camp for younger scouts in K-2.
-Older scouts, grade 3-4, typically have the maturity to enjoy camping multiple nights at Adventure Camp.
+Q: My child has never been camping, or only gone once or twice.
+Which camp is better for them?A: We recommend Day Camp for younger Scouts in 1-2.
+Older Scouts, grade 3-5, typically have the maturity to enjoy camping multiple nights at Adventure Camp.

-Q: Does my Scout have to go to camp alone, or may I go with them?
+Q: Does my Scout have to camp alone, or may I go along?

 Q: Does my Scout need to bring additional money?

-A: Aside from the registration fee, there are no other required expenses.
-There is a Trading Post at Camp Drake that sells candy, drinks, ice cream treats, and souvenirs.
-For those attending Adventure Camp, having $15-20 would allow a Scout to buy a treat or two each day.
+A: There are no additional fees once a Scout is at camp, but there is a Trading Post at Camp Drake that sells candy, drinks, ice cream treats, and souvenirs.
+For those attending Adventure Camp, sending $15-20 would allow a Scout to buy a treat or two each day.

 Q: Can we come visit our Scout at Adventure Camp if they were permitted to go without a parent?